Angel Food Cake

 - After the flour and corn starch is well sifted, add the sugar and salt to the flour mixture.
 Sift 2 more times.
 Set aside.

 - In a mixing bowl, combine the egg whites, cream of tartar, vanilla extract and almond extract.
-Beat on medium speed for 5-7 minutes, until stiff peaks form.
+Beat on medium speed for 7-10 minutes or longer, until stiff peaks form.
 The egg whites should create peaks once the beaters are removed.

 - Using a spatula, gently fold the dry ingredient mixture into the egg whites, adding the dry mixture in batches.